zalenix/portaldocs/portal-sdk/templates/portalfx-create-deploytoazure.md

 ## Adding to the Marketplace

-To create a custom Marketplace package that can be hosted directly in the Marketplace, create your package as you normally would, but instead of a custom UIDefinition.json file, use the following:
+To create a custom package that can be hosted directly in the Marketplace, create your package as you normally would, but instead of a custom `UIDefinition.json` file, use the following:

 ```js
 {